Whether hyper regional, virtual dining or zero food waste, these food trends 2021 are not just about taste, they are also sustainable

 Author: Katharina Healing

-The Corona crisis has also changed the food and catering industry, like many other industries, lastingly.
+The corona crisis also has that Food- and the catering industry, like many other industries, has changed forever.
 There is good and bad news for the development in 2021.
-Let's make it short and painless and start with the bad news: The fact is that fewer restaurants, cafés and bars will enrich the food landscape because there are many, especially smaller businesses who did not survive the Covid-19 crisis.
+Let's make it short and painless and start with the bad news: The fact is, there will be less Restaurants, Cafes and Bars enrich the food landscape, as many, especially smaller businesses, did not survive the Covid-19 crisis.

 But there is also good news: According to the Food & Beverage Study 2021 by Tree + whiteman Home Essen has experienced a revival and that brings many healthy trends with himself.
 With the whole family in lockdown, more people are concerned with the foods they eat, their origins, cultivation and nutritional values.
 That means more regional, more seasonal, less fast food and less food waste.
 But what are the food trends for 2021 that will be on our plates?
 Here are our top 6: